Skip to main content

 • Bleeding from the gum tissue around the crown

-• A bad taste or odour coming from the area
+• A bad taste or odour coming from the area, which may suggest bacterial activity

-• Significant sensitivity that affects your ability to eat or drink
+• Significant sensitivity to temperature or pressure that affects your ability to eat or drink comfortably

-• A sharp edge causing injury to soft tissue
+• A sharp edge causing injury to your tongue, cheek, or lip

 If you are experiencing a dental concern outside regular hours, an emergency dentist can provide same-day assessment and guidance.